Kshitij-1998/Adidas-US-Sales-Data-Analysis-2020-2021-Using-SQL-and-Tableau/README.md

 To use these SQL scripts, follow these steps:

-1. Ensure you have access to an SQL database that contains the Adidas US sales dataset.
+1. Ensure you can access an SQL database containing the Adidas US sales dataset.
 2. Open each SQL script in your preferred SQL query editor or environment.
 3. Run the scripts against the dataset to perform the desired analyses.
-Review the results to gain insights into Adidas' sales performance in the US.

 **Contributors:**